GOES-16 IR Caribbean, updated every ~10 min (Image courtesy of NOAA - 2026-01-15 11:10 AM AST).

 Regional Satellite Animations

-These satellite animations provide a near-real-time look at the tropical Atlantic every 10 minutes, offering both a wide-angle view, from the West African coast to the Eastern Caribbean, and a more focused view of our region.
+The satellite animations below (courtesy of NOAA) provide a near-real-time look at the tropical Atlantic (updated every 10 minutes).
+They offer wide-angle views spanning the West African coast to the Caribbean Sea, along with a more focused view of our region.

-For a snapshot view of what’s near our Eastern Caribbean islands, view the main image at the top of this page and also the home page to see clouds directly overhead.
+For a non-animated snapshot view updated every 10 minutes of the Eastern Caribbean, view the main satellite image at the top of this page and also the GeoColor satellite image on our home page to see clouds directly overhead.

-To reduce data, each animation loads as a still image.
-Click any image below to play the satellite animation.
+To reduce data usage, each animation below loads as a still image.
+Click the images below to start the animation.

 GOES‑19 Tropical Atlantic – Sandwich